 For Community Medicaid, the look-back period is now two and a half years (2.5 years), effective October 1, 2020.
 Ideally, advance planning is recommended.
 However, just as with chronic care Medicaid, there are ways to protect assets even in a crisis situation, where we don’t have the benefit of a 2.5 year lead time, and care is needed immediately.

 There are many legal strategies available for seniors to protect their wealth as well as ensure that they receive the health care they need as they age.
 Some of the ways that a senior can protect their assets include the following:

 You worked hard your entire life to gain financial security.
 Consider visiting with our experienced Medicaid and asset protection attorneys to ensure that you take advantage of the laws established to help seniors in the state of New York.
 The laws are nuanced and complex.
-With the recent changes in the Medicaid laws in connection with financial eligibility and access to Medicaid home care benefits, it is all the more important to have appropriate legal guidance to protect your assets as well as your health.
+With the recent changes in the Medicaid laws in connection with financial eligibility and access to Medicaid home care benefits, it is all the more important to have appropriate legal advice to protect your assets as well as your health.

 With the cost of health care growing exponentially in this country, make sure that you do all that you can to secure your wealth, leave a legacy to your family, and ensure that your health care is well provided for, safely and securely.

 Contact our experienced attorneys at Ely J. Rosenzveig & Associates P.C. either online or at (914) 816-2900.
 We welcome the opportunity to visit with you and answer your questions regarding your specific health care needs, Medicaid benefits, and how we may help you to protect and preserve your assets.